clarkk/go-util/README.md

   //  Set the cache expires to 1 hour expires = 60 * 60

-  //  Set the interval when to purge expired items in the cache purge_interval = 60
+  //  Set the interval when to purge expired values in the cache to 1 minute purge_interval = 60
 )